 Discrete Mathematics and Its Applications, Kenneth H. Rosen

-Finally, here’s a funny book that uses ducks to introduce discrete mathematics:
+Finally, here’s a funny book that uses ducks to introduce discrete mathematics, because why not:

 Discrete Mathematics with Ducks, sarah-marie belcastro